gorshkov-leonid/quarkus113_header_propagation/README.md

-try to run test with quarkus 1.13.4.
+Try to run test with

+* quarkus 1.13.4.
 It will have been failed.

-try to run test with quarkus 1.9.2.
+*  quarkus 1.9.2.
 It will have been passed.